coldysplash/full-text-search/README.md

 Full-Text Search is a software tool developed in the C++ language.
 The application allows you to search the database of books presented in csv format
 ## Installation

-1.Clone the repository to your local machine:
+Clone the repository to your local machine:

       git clone https://github.com/your-username/full-text-search
       cd full-text-search

-2.Add git submodules:
+2.Update git submodules:

       git submodule init
-      git submodule add
+      git submodule update

 3.Generate and bulding project using presets: